davidgomesdev/RustyController/README.md

 I started this project because I wanted to learn Rust, but didn't have any use for it.

-But...
-I wanted to play with PsMove's LED!
+However...
+I could play with PsMove's LED!

 I've used [C++ in the past](https://github.com/LegendL3n/MembroEsquerdo), to interact with them, but C++ is a pain...